v0lt13/EditorAttributesDocs/docs/source/GettingStarted/instalation.rst

 .. image:: ../Images/temp.png

-And in the text field paste the link copied from before and click install.
+In the text field paste the link copied from before and click install.

 Now the package is available to use in your project!